A Search for Good Pseudo-random Number Generators : Survey and Empirical Studies: Classification of the PRNGs

 The most exciting aspect of CAs is their complex global behavior, which is resulted from simple local interaction and computation and massive parallelism.
 Another important property of CAs is, like LFSR, CAs can be easily implemented in hardware -- each cell consists of a memory element to store its state and a combinational logic circuit to find the next state of the cell.
 Figure~\ref{fig:CA_hardware} represents hardware implementation of an ECA with $n$ cells under null boundary condition.
-These properties of CAs along with ease of scalability have made CAs, especially ECAs, an area of extensive research for applications like VLSI circuit testing \cite{Horte89a,Makato98,ppc1,tcad/DasS10,SukantaTH,Horte89c}, Monte-Carlo simulations \cite{870571}, Field Programmable Gate Arrays (FPGAs) \cite{comer2012random}, cryptography \cite{Wolfr86b,machicao2012chaotic} etc.
+These properties of CAs along with ease of scalability have made CAs, especially ECAs, an area of extensive research for applications like VLSI circuit testing \cite{Horte89a,Makato98,ppc1,tcad/DasS10,SukantaTH,Horte89c,card89}, Monte-Carlo simulations \cite{870571}, Field Programmable Gate Arrays (FPGAs) \cite{comer2012random,6195137}, cryptography \cite{Wolfr86b,machicao2012chaotic,ESLAMI20102889} etc. However, most of these works considers $1$-dimensional CAs where the cells follow $3$-neighborhood dependency.
+So, in this paper we have taken only such CAs based PRNGs for comparison with the other class of generators.